FOUNDER AND SENIOR DANCE INSTRUCTOR OF A STEP ABOVE DANCE COMPANY

 After only a few short years as a dance teacher, one of Christy’s dancers auditioned, and was accepted, into the Cincinnati Ballet.
 Christy had the privilege of seeing her perform in the Cincinnati Ballet’s production of George Balanchine’s The Nutcracker.

 As Christy’s career flourished in Ohio, she found and married Technical Sergeant Joseph Burress.
 After having the first of their two daughters, she placed her career on hold in order to support her military husband in his Air Force Career.
 Shortly after moving to Utah, Christy was able to resume her teaching career until her second pregnancy was jeopardized and she made the decision to once again place her career on hold.
 As the dream of establishing a dance studio consumed her, she pursued and conquered a Bachelor’s Degree in Business Management.
 She graduated from Troy University with honors.
 All the while she felt something was missing from her life but couldn’t figure out what it was.
 “Once dance gets into your soul it becomes who you are and if you can’t release that creativity it’s like taking a fish out of water, you just flap around trying to find your way home.”
 It wasn’t until Christy opened A Step Above Dance Company in September of 2011 that she finally realized what had been missing from her life for all those years.
 “You can take the dancer out of dance, but you can’t take the dance out of the dancer.”

-Christy and Joseph have been happily married for nineteen years.
+Christy and Joseph have been happily married for twenty years.
 They now reside in Hawkinsville, Georgia where Christy finally realized her dream, A Step Above Dance Company.